jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 0.6.3 (2023/02/01) =
+* Update: Handles timeouts better.
+* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
+And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 0.6.2 (2023/01/31) =
 * Add: The Post Bulk Generate feature is now working nicely.
 * Fix: Issue with missing file.
 * Add: WooCommerce fields generator for products.
 * Update: More modularity to increase UI tidyness and website's performance.
-* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
-And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 0.5.7 (2023/01/30) =
 * Update: The chatbot icon is now refered as "icon" (instead of "avatar" previously, which was confusing).
 We have an icon and an icon_position parameters for the chatbot.